-- 2. Brief discussion of conditions / milestones to be satisfied prior to closing; - 3.
-Documentation that the first mortgage lender has consented to the Use Agreement and that the lien of the new first mortgage loan will be subordinate to the Use Agreement; - 4.
+- 2.3.Documentation that the first mortgage lender has consented to the Use Agreement and that the lien of the new first mortgage loan will be subordinate to the Use Agreement; - 3.4.
 Estimation of projected closing date for all proposed financing.
 Discuss any known impediments to closing within the timeframe required under the Notice.
 Include a discussion of key milestones with estimated milestone completion dates.
 The terms for all seller take-back financing must also be disclosed.